rachelnicole/nodefolio/README.md

 Navigate via your favorite cli (command line interface) to the folder this repo is cloned to, and run the application by typing `node index.js` and hitting enter.

 You will then be able to visit this site locally at http://localhost:3000

+## Demo

+A live version of the site can be viewed at http://nodefolio.azurewebsites.net